 Cradle cap forms on the top of the scalp and is not usually itchy.

-Unlike forms of eczema, which are caused by skin that is too dry, seborrhea is caused by skin that is too oily.
-Therefore instead of avoiding baths and adding moisturizer, the treatment for seborrhea is treated by washing your baby's hair once a day with mild, fragrance free shampoo, adding petroleum jelly to loosen any scales, and then using a soft brush to gently remove excess skin.
+Instead of avoiding baths and adding moisturizer to cradle cap, the best treatment is washing your baby's hair once a day with a mild dandruff shampoo.
+You can also use petroleum jelly to loosen any scales, and then use a soft brush to gently remove excess skin.